Review these frequently asked questions to prepare for the application process.

 The Office of Justice Programs (OJP) offers funding through formula and discretionary grants, cooperative agreements, and payment programs.

-In fiscal year (FY) 2019, OJJDP awarded $323,477,998 in grants to support programs, research, training and technical assistance, and information dissemination activities.
+In FY 20, OJJDP awarded $369,584,875 in grants to support programs, research, training and technical assistance, and information dissemination activities.

-The Office's formula grants support state, local, and tribal efforts to reduce and prevent delinquency, improve the juvenile justice system, and protect children from violence and abuse.
+The Office's formula grants support state, local, and Tribal efforts to reduce and prevent delinquency, improve juvenile justice systems, and protect children from violence and abuse.

 Funding through formula grants is available to states and territories through the state agency designated by the governor.
 Juvenile Justice Specialists in each state administer the funding through subgrants to units of local government, private agencies, and American Indian/Alaska Native jurisdictions for programs in accordance with legislative requirements.